Symptoms Of A Bad Or Clogged Fuel Filter

 car check engine light on

 If you’re like most car owners, you probably have a love/hate relationship with the “check engine” light.
-Sure, it likely means a repair bill is close at hand, but it also ensures matters don’t worsen to a point where significant damage occurs.
+Sure, it likely means a repair bill is close at hand, but it also ensures matters don’t deteriorate to a point where substantial damage occurs.

-To diagnose the issue, you have several options available.
+To identify the issue, you have several options available.

 The first is to purchase an OBD2 scanner yourself and use it to read the code.
 The second is to pay a shop to use their OBD2 scanner, which usually carries a diagnostic fee attached to it.

-The third option is to take your car to a local auto parts store, where most will read it for free.
+The third option is to take your vehicle to a nearby auto parts store, where most will read it for free.

 Your Engine Stalls